 This is important published evidence of an unrecognized process of mid-latitude, in situ tropopause conversion of paramagnetic oxygen into stratospheric ozone.
 It calls for re-investigation of the roles of ozone, jet streams, and Rossby waves.

-An example of off-season oxygen/ozone conversion is this set of ozone and jet stream maps from June 25, 2017.
+An example of off-season northern hemisphere oxygen/ozone conversion is this set of ozone and jet stream maps from June 25, 2017.
 Study the area near Chicago, IL, USA.

 Fig 23a.
 Set of ozone and jet stream maps from June 25, 2017.
 This is summer in the northern hemisphere, and a high velocity jet stream is occurring near Chicago prompted by a cool front depositing ozone.

 Linking Mid-latitude Ozone Deposits to High Velocity Jet Streams and Rossby Wave Loops